[MP] Configure what the server does when an episode ends

-#2 Updated by danij over 8 years ago
+#2 Updated by danij about 9 years ago

 Perhaps this functionality should be combined into the map cycle expression?
 The map cycle is already functioning at a level which assumes a "current" episode, so if the cycle supported a start-new-episode directive then one could use a single expression to describe the whole sequence (autogenerating cycles from the available data would be convenient and straightforward).

-#3 Updated by skyjake over 8 years ago
+#3 Updated by skyjake about 9 years ago

 If we were to retain the current map cycle implementation, sure, that would make sense.
 However, I would like to replace it with Doomsday 2 components and take advantage of Doomsday Script for more powerful behaviors (thus getting rid of the "cycle script" syntax).
 In broad terms, the map cycle should be both configurable from a GUI with some basic rules, and it should have scriptable hooks where one can specify additional logic and actions.

 However, looking at this from an even wider perspective, the map cycle is just a special kind of custom Episode — it would make sense to enhance the map progression logic to allow handing MP map cycles & rules, too (with support for scripts and InFine triggers).

 #6 Updated by danij about 9 years ago